jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 <div class="cms-embed" data-cms-embed="PGlmcmFtZSBzcmM9Imh0dHBzOi8vZ2Z5Y2F0LmNvbS9pZnIvTGF3ZnVsU211Z0JhcmFzaW5nYSIgZnJhbWVib3JkZXI9IjAiIHNjcm9sbGluZz0ibm8iIGFsbG93ZnVsbHNjcmVlbiB3aWR0aD0iNjQwIiBoZWlnaHQ9IjQwNCI+PC9pZnJhbWU+PHA+IDxhIGhyZWY9Imh0dHBzOi8vZ2Z5Y2F0LmNvbS9sYXdmdWxzbXVnYmFyYXNpbmdhIj52aWEgR2Z5Y2F0PC9hPjwvcD4="><iframe src="https://gfycat.com/ifr/LawfulSmugBarasinga" frameborder="0" scrolling="no" allowfullscreen="" width="640" height="404"></iframe><p><a href="https://gfycat.com/lawfulsmugbarasinga">via Gfycat</a></p></div>

-When your coach holds the mitts (or in my case, the paddles), this is the time for you to work on boxing technique, touch, and precision.
+When your coach holds the mitts (or in my case, the paddles), this is the time for you to work on your boxing techniques, touch, and precision.
 This is where you learn to place shots accurately and learn how to develop a great snap on your punches.

 You can train this against the heavy bag, but for reasons related to Newton’s 3rd Law of physics, it’s not nearly as effective.